aryeludmir/ceuy3013-final-project--footings/README.md

 ### Project Purpose

-This project is meant as a design aid for reinforced concrete footings. for students and professionals alike.
+This project is meant as a design aid for reinforced concrete footings, and can be used by students and professionals alike.
 (K, fine.
 Not really for professionals, but it sounded good).
-The project consists of a [source.py] (https://github.com/aryeludmir/ceuy3013-final-project--footings/blob/main/source.py)
+The project consists of a [source.py](https://github.com/aryeludmir/ceuy3013-final-project--footings/blob/main/source.py) file which packages all three classes used in the [ex1.py](https://github.com/aryeludmir/ceuy3013-final-project--footings/blob/main/ex1.py) script.
+To run this program, download this [GitHub repository](https://github.com/aryeludmir/ceuy3013-final-project--footings.git), follow the guidelines below when inputting the data, and run the command `python ex1.py`.

 #### Input
 #### Output